ULHPC/tutorials/tools/conda/README.md

 ```bash
 $ micromamba env create --name <environment name> --file <environment name>.yaml
 ```
 This workflow demonstrates the use of simple text files to store specifications, but Micormamba supports various specification file types.
-All specification files are text files and can be version controlled.
+All specification files are text files and can be version controlled with a tool such as Git.

 _Sources_